Ezmalts/Git-Orphaning/README.md

 # Git-Orphaning
-The task is from cource
+The task is from course of VCS